dannisliang/vongott-unity/vongott/Docs/Design/Items.md

 The upgrades are like equipment, can be found or purchased.

 ### Mechanical
-Mechanical upgrades have both passive and active attributes.
+Mechanical upgrades are inactive by default and can be activated at the player's convenience.
 They need to be installed by a professional mechanic, as they replace physical bodyparts of the player, allowing for a lot of customisation.
 They should have branding names that relate to their purpose (e.g. "Cheetah" for fast legs).
 When activated, they consume electricity.

 #### Skull
-- REFLEXES: Slows down time for everything except the mouse control
+- REFLEXES: Slows down time for everything except the aim control

 #### Eyes
 - AIM: Auto aim